Public advisory - Rhinaris Nasal Mist: One lot recalled due to risk of microbial growth which may lead to infection

 While the growth of other microbes may be possible, the testing showed that the preservative may not prevent the growth of a specific type of bacteria called Pseudomonas aeruginosa if it is introduced into the product.
 For someone whose immune system has been weakened by other serious conditions, especially cystic fibrosis, HIV/AIDS, severe lung disease, cancer, diabetes, or burns, Pseudomonas aeruginosa can cause serious infections including pneumonia, bone infections, urinary tract infections, gastrointestinal infections, meningitis, and blood infections.

-- Do not use this product.
+- Do not use the affected product.
 Return it to your local pharmacy for proper disposal.

 - Consult a health care professional if you have used this product and have health concerns.